 Workplace accidents happen in a wide variety of ways and could result in injuries of different levels of severity.
-For some, the accident is minor, requiring a few days of rest and minimal medication before the employee can return back to work at full capacity.
+For some, the accident is minor, requiring a few days of rest and minimal medication before the employee can return to work at full capacity.
 However, for others, the injuries are severe, and they have to live with the consequences of the accident for the rest of their lives, meaning they become permanently disabled in one form or another.

 Legally speaking, to know when such an employee has become permanently disabled, the term “maximum medical improvement” is used.
 Simply put, MMI is the point in an injury claim timeline where the doctor says your condition cannot be expected to improve with any extra reasonable medical treatment.